Mhytee/IDAS_Save_Manager/README.md

 ⚙️ PROGRAM BEHAVIOR
 -------------------
-- On first launch, the program will detect your existing save file and promot you to import it.
+- On first launch, the program will detect your existing save files and prompt you to import them.

 - If you launch a game without a save, the app will monitor for new save files.
   - When Teknoparrot exits, you'll be prompted to name and store the new save (or it will auto-name if the prompt is skipped).